anuragpp08/ExAI/docs/source/buildcustom.rst

 **********************

 You can build your own custom dashboard layout by re-using the modular
-:ref:`ExplainerComponents and connectors<ExplainerComponents>` without needing
+:ref:`ExComponents and connectors<ExComponents>` without needing
-to know much about web development or even much about `plotly dash <https://dash.plotly.com/>`_, which is the underlying technology that ``explainerdashboard`` is built on.
+to know much about web development or even much about `plotly dash <https://dash.plotly.com/>`_, which is the underlying technology that ``ExAI`` is built on.

-You can get some inspiration from the `explainerdashboard composites <https://github.com/oegedijk/explainerdashboard/blob/master/explainerdashboard/dashboard_components/composites.py>`_ that build the layout of the default dashboard tabs.
+You can get some inspiration from the `ExAI composites <https://github.com/oegedijk/ExAI/blob/master/ExAI/dashboard_components/composites.py>`_ that build the layout of the default dashboard tabs.
 You can copy that code move some of the components around and add some text to make it specific to your own project.